mutant-remix/mutant-remix/CONTRIBUTING.md

 > In most cases, `feat: <something> #<issue number>` or `fix: <something> #<issue number>`.
 - Your contributions will be licensed under the [CC BY-NC-SA 4.0](https://github.com/mutant-remix/assets/blob/master/LICENSE) license and your name will be added to the [contributors list](./CONTRIBUTORS.md) (if you wish)

-## Issues
-Open an issue before working on anything.
-This way we can discuss the changes you want to make and make sure they fit with the project and that somebody else isn't working on the same thing as you.
-This is to make sure you don't waste your time working on something that won't be merged.

-### Workflow
-- Open an issue on the [mutant-remix repository](https://github.com/mutant-remix/mutant-remix)

-For example:
-> **Add tricolor flag emojis**
->
-> The tricolor flag emojis are missing from the pack.
-I would like to add them.
->
-> List of codepoints: `1F3F4` `E0067` `E0062` `E0073` `E0063` `E0074` `E007F`
-- If your issue is accepted, you will get assigned to it
-- You may then start working on the issue

 ## Communities
 We encourage you to join our communities to discuss the changes you want to make, and to get help if you need it.